Groups with decidable word problem that do not embed in groups with decidable conjugacy problem: The construction

 or

 respectively.

 This observation suggests that in case $\lambda_0 \neq 0 $ or $\lambda_1 \neq 0$, in order to verify whether or not $w'=0$ in $\dot{A}_n$, we can first try to find $x$ satisfying \eqref{eq - 3.1} or \eqref{eq - 3.2}, and in case such an $x$ does not exist, conclude that $w'$ (hence, also $w$) does not represent the trivial element in $\dot{A}_n$.
 Otherwise, if $x$ is the root of the equation \eqref{eq - 3.1}, we can check whether or not $n = n_x$ (since $\mathcal{N}$ is recursively enumerable, this checking can be done algorithmically).
 Similarly, if $x$ is the root of the equation \eqref{eq - 3.2}, we can check whether or not $n = m_x$.

-If as a result of this checking, we get $n=n_x$ (respectively, $n=m_x$), then the conclusion will be that $w'$ (hence, also $w$) represents the trivial element in $\dot{A}_n$, otherwise, if $n \neq n_x$ (respectively, $n \neq m_x$), then the conclusion will be that $w'$ (hence, also $w$) does not represent the trivial element in $\dot{A}_n$.
+If as a result of this checking we get $n=n_x$ (respectively, $n=m_x$), then the conclusion will be that $w'$ (hence, also $w$) represents the trivial element in $\dot{A}_n$, otherwise, if $n \neq n_x$ (respectively, $n \neq m_x$), then the conclusion will be that $w'$ (hence, also $w$) does not represent the trivial element in $\dot{A}_n$.